snur206/reading-notes/401/class26notes.md

 ## Things I want to know more about

-Andriod Stuidos and getting it started
+Android Studios and getting it started.